jpaulm/drawfbp/README.md

 Running DrawFBP
 ----

 DrawFBP can be executed directly by executing its jar file, but, as of v2.15.10, it needs the 2D geometry jar file.
 As of v2.16.11, you can run using the "fat jar" (`drawfbp-all-x.y.z.jar`) in `build/libs`, as described above.
 You can download DrawFBP from Maven (search for DrawFBP), but you will need the 2D geometry jar file to run (from v2.16.11, it will be included in the "fat jar").

 To run DrawFBP's Help facility, you will need the standard `javax.help` JavaHelp jar file (provided in the `lib` directory).
+The first time you launch Help, you will be prompted to specify a folder to hold the `javax.help` jar file.
+DrawFBP will remember this location from now on.

 DrawFBP has been compiled to run on Java 1.8.